Global Privacy Statement

-If you use any of our Brand apps, or listen through a connected device online or via a smart speaker, we will also collect the following information:
+If you use any of our brand apps or listen through a connected device online or via a smart speaker, we will also collect the following information:

-- Your location – upon your first use of our app, you will be asked if we can use your location in order to offer services and information that is relevant to your area.
+- Your location – on your first use of our app, you will be asked if we can use your location in order to offer you services and information that is relevant to your area.
 We will also have information regarding your general geographic location based on your IP address and the GPS of your mobile device.

 We will not normally collect any sensitive personal information from you, and will, in any event, ask for your express consent to hold this information if we need to do so.